 It can take a few minutes to add all the holidays, depending on how many countries you are adding.

-While major religions holidays are listed with the holidays for some countries, there are separate listings for Christan, Islamic, and Jewish religious holidays.
+While major religious holidays are listed with the holidays for some countries, there are separate listings for Christian, Islamic, and Jewish religious holidays.

 You will you receive the following message if you previously added the holidays for a specific country.
 However, if you are upgrading Outlook or using an updated HOL file, it may be detecting older holidays.
 If you choose Yes and discover your holidays are duplicated, you can delete all of the Holidays and re-run the Add Holidays wizard.

 Holidays for [location] are already installed.
 Do you want to install them again?

 See How to Remove Duplicate Holidays From the Calendar for complete instructions.

 Because of tighter security in current versions of Windows, it's generally easier to create a new HOL file.
 This has one advantage: you only need to double click on the file to open the Add Holidays dialog.
 You do not have to go to Options > Calendar > Add Holidays to add the holidays to your calendar.

 The Outlook.HOL file lists holidays in the following format, one date per line:

 Holiday description, yyyy/mm/dd

 The ### is the total number of holidays listed for the location (or country).
 Note that there is a space between the bracket and the number.
 On each holiday line, there is a comma and space between the holiday description (subject) and the date.
 For example: